 Since 1981 the focal point for our activities has been the Old Schoolhouse, 136 Tottenham Lane N8 7EL where we have our office, shop and archive.

 Our archive is stored at the Old Schoolhouse.
-There are well over 21,000 items recorded on the catalogue.
+There are 27,305 items recorded on the catalogue which can be downloaded as an Excel file (7 MB).
 A wide variety of material has been donated over time, such as articles, books, documents & manuscripts, local newspapers, maps, plans, photographs and postcards.

 A volunteer archive team is at the Old Schoolhouse every Friday from 10.00am to 2.00pm.
 They answer telephone and email enquiries and retrieve items from the archive room for researchers.
 The schoolroom is small and visitors wishing to undertake research are urged to book a place ahead of time.